 Who We Serve

-Eden House serves adult female survivors of human and sex trafficking and commercial sexual exploitation.
-Since opening our doors, Eden House has served women ranging in age from their early twenties into their fifties.
+Eden House serves adult survivors of human and sex trafficking and commercial sexual exploitation.
+Since opening our doors, Eden House has served survivors ranging in age from their early twenties into their fifties.

 If you think you or someone you know fits this profile and could benefit from joining our program, please visit our Become a Resident page for details on our criteria.